altpsyche/vis-psyche-docs/chapters/36_PostProcessing.md

 ### Extend UI Controls

-For tweaking post-processing parameters, we'll need integer sliders (for iteration counts) and collapsible headers (for organizing the settings) in our `UIManager`.
+For tweaking bloom parameters, we'll need integer sliders (for iteration counts) and collapsible headers (for organizing the settings) in our `UIManager`.

 **1. Update** `VizEngine/src/VizEngine/GUI/UIManager.h` to add these declarations:
 ```cpp